YottaDB/YDBDoc/AdminOpsGuide/securityph.rst

 * Secure the machine on which YottaDB operates behind layers of defenses that permit only legitimate accesses.
 * Restrict access to a system on which YottaDB runs to those who legitimately need it.
 * Post installation, a system administrator can optionally add a restrict.txt file in $ydb_dist to restrict the use of certain YottaDB facilities to a group-name.
 The owner and group for $ydb_dist/restrict.txt can be different from those used to install YottaDB.
-For more information, refer to `“Configuring the Restriction facility” <./basicops.html#configuring-the-restriction-facility>`_.
+For more information, refer to :ref:`configuring-restriction-facility`.
 * If all users who have access to a system do not require the ability to run YottaDB, limit the access to YottaDB to a group all users who need access belong to, and remove world access to YottaDB.
 (The YottaDB installation script presents an option to restrict access to YottaDB to members of a group).
 If such a group is called yottadbusers, the following command executed as root will accomplish this (if access was not restricted when YottaDB was installed):

   .. code-block:: bash